-For more information about the hormonal injection download our Hormonal Injection Fact Sheet (English) (Espanol).
+For more information about the hormonal injection download our Hormonal Injection Patient Education Sheet (English) (Espanol).

 The implant, Nexplanon™, is a flexible plastic rod the size of a matchstick that is inserted under the skin of the upper arm and slowly releases hormones into the bloodstream.
 Nexplanon™ is a progesterone-only method of contraception that works by preventing ovulation (the release of an egg from the ovary).
 It is a long-lasting and effective method, as it provides continuous contraception for up to three years.

-For more information about the hormonal implant download our Nexplanon™ Fact Sheet (English) (Espanol).
+For more information about the hormonal implant download our Nexplanon™ Patient Education Sheet (English) (Espanol).